samk-dev/astratto-ui/packages/astratto-ui/README.md

 ## Features

-- Built on top of UIkit 3
+- Built on top of UIkit Framework
 - Very light weight && elegant
-- Modular, use what only what's needed
+- Modular
+- Plays nice with Css utility frameworks like Tailwindcss

+## Limitations

+- Can't prefix scss/less builds.
+If used a long side another instance of UIkit there will be style clashes here and there.
+But it can be used with another prefixed instance of UIkit.
+[Avoiding conflicts Docs](https://getuikit.com/docs/avoiding-conflicts)

 ## Quick Setup